CVE-2026-5525: CWE-121: Stack-based Buffer Overflow in Notepad++ Project Notepad++

 Description

 CVE-2026-5525 is a stack-based buffer overflow vulnerability in Notepad++ version 8.
 9. 3.
 It occurs in the file drop handler when a user drags and drops a directory path of exactly 259 characters without a trailing backslash.
 The application appends a backslash and null terminator without proper bounds checking, causing a stack buffer overflow and application crash.
-The vulnerability has a CVSS score of 6.
-0, indicating medium severity.
-No patch or official remediation has been confirmed at this time.
+The vulnerability has a medium severity with a CVSS score of 6.
+No patch or official remediation is currently available, and there are no known exploits in the wild.

 AI-Powered Analysis